Will Kyrgios-Djokovic final produce 'fireworks'?

 But he has also engaged warmly with fans, asking one in the crowd where he should serve on match point during last year's Wimbledon.

-And he also remains compelling viewing - there has barely been a spare seat at his matches at Wimbledon in the past two weeks, and his trick shots make popular video clips.
+He also remains compelling viewing - there has barely been a spare seat at his matches at Wimbledon in the past two weeks, and his trick shots make popular video clips.

 "It's a love-hate relationship with Nick," Australian doubles great Todd Woodbridge told BBC Sport.
 "People are not in favour of the way he behaves, the way he speaks and the way he respects people but they do watch him.
 For that reason we'll be looking at huge ratings for television in Australia."